 • Antoine Griezmann, Lucas Hernández, Thomas Lemar and Blaise Matuidi were all part of France's victorious FIFA 2018 World Cup squad.
 Griezmann converted a penalty and Croatia's Mandžukić scored at both ends as France won 4-2 in the final.

-• Andrea Barzagli, Leonardo Bonucci, Giorgio Chiellini and Mattia de Sciglio all started for Italy as they knocked out a Spain team featuring Juanfran from UEFA EURO 2016.
+• Andrea Barzagli, Leonardo Bonucci, Giorgio Chiellini and Mattia de Sciglio all started for Italy as they eliminated a Spain team featuring Juanfran from UEFA EURO 2016.
 Koke and Federico Bernardeschi were unused substitutes.

 • International team-mates: